rekalogika/rekalogika.dev/docs/analytics/04-query.md

 `groupBy` arguments determines the order of the dimensions in the tree.
 With the example above, the `time.year` property is the first level of the tree, and the `customerCountry` property is the second level.

+## Query Methods

+The methods of the `Query` object are modeled after the Doctrine `QueryBuilder` methods.
+The methods are chainable, so you can write the query in a fluent style.

+### `groupBy` and `addGroupBy`

+The `groupBy` method is used to specify the dimensions of the query.
+The dimension name is the same as the property name of your summary class.
+The order in `groupBy` is important, and will be used to determine the order of the dimensions in the result tree.

+### `select` and `addSelect`

+The `select` method is used to specify the measures of the query.
+Again, the measure name is the name of the property in the summary class.

+### `where` and `andWhere`

+The `where` method is used to filter the data.
+The method accepts a Doctrine Criteria `Expression` object.

 ## The `Result` Object